ddprrt/ddprrt.github.io/_posts/2014-04-10-gulp-sass-autoprefixer-sourcemaps.md

 But there is an easy trick how you can achieve both with minimal effort.
 Just don't allow  new lines to be created.
 Both Sass and `autoprefixer` care a lot about your style of coding.
 Which means that they don't f**k up your code once you've decided how the output is created.
 So, if you tell Sass to write each rule into one single line (output style `compact`), `autoprefixer` will add the new rules in exact the same line, thus keeping the sourcemap information intact.

-Here's the setup, this time with `gulp`:

-First, add the sourcemap information to your main.scss file:

-{% highlight css %}
-/*# sourceMappingURL=main.css.map */
-{% endhighlight %}

-Being a multiline comment, Sass will keep those comments.
-Your browser will take the reference and loads the map.

 When you're using `gulp`, be sure to use the ruby version of the plugin, and also make sure that you've Sass 3.3 installed.

 ```